 - All Sheets can be hidden from the public (visible only to logged in users)

-- No volunteer last names or contact info are shown to the public.
-Default public view shows only first name and last name for filled spots.
-Version 1.3 introduces an option to simply show “Filled” for filled spots.
+- No volunteer contact info is shown to the public (emails and phone are always hidden).
+Default public view shows only first name and last name for filled spots, but you can optionall show the full name, and there is also an option to simply show “Filled” for filled spots.

 - Hidden spambot field helps prevent automatic spambot form submissions